RonaldAllanRivera/traderai.live/README.md

 - Signup form posts to `POST /leads` and creates both a `Lead` and a `User`, then either:
   - Logs the user in and redirects to `/dashboard` (when Auto‑login is enabled), or
-  - Redirects to the configured external URL (when Auto‑login is disabled; default is `https://www.vantage-traders.net/`).
+  - Shows a thank‑you message under the form and, after ~5 seconds, redirects to the configured external URL (when Auto‑login is disabled).
+The redirect URL is sourced from Admin → System → Lead Capture settings.
 - Login form posts to `POST /login`, logout posts to `POST /logout`.
 - Authenticated users see a small header banner with “Hello, {name}” and a “Go to Dashboard” button.
 - Top and mobile menus are auth-aware (hide Sign Up, switch Login→Logout when authenticated).